 Astrid Haas (University of Central Lancashire, United Kingdom)

-Astrid Haas is currently a Marie Curie Research Fellow at the Institute of Black Atlantic Research at the University of Central Lancashire, UK.
+Astrid Haas is a Research Fellow at the Institute of Black Atlantic Research at the University of Central Lancashire, UK.
 She holds a doctorate from the University of Muenster and a postdoctoral degree from Bielefeld University (both Germany).
 She has also researched and taught American Studies as a research fellow, lecturer, and visiting professor at several universities in Germany.
 Astrid’s research and teaching interests include transnational North American, Inter-American, and Atlantic Studies, the genres of travel writing, drama and autobiography, the Black and Latina/o/x Diasporas, Gender and Sexuality Studies, the medical and environmental humanities, and US popular culture.
-She published the monographs Stages of Agency: The Contributions of American Drama to the AIDS Discourse (2011) and Lone Star Vistas: American, Mexican, and German Travel Narratives of Texas, 1821-1861 (2021).
+She published the monographs Stages of Agency: The Contributions of American Drama to the AIDS Discourse (2011) and Lone Star Vistas: Travel Writing on Texas, 1821-1861 (2021).
 Shorter contributions have appeared, a.o., in Comparative American Studies, Transnational American Studies the Journal of American Studies, the American Studies Journal, and FIAR.
 Her current, EU-funded research is entitled “Black Inter-American Mobilities and Autobiography in the Age of Revolutions (1760-1860).”